-After deciding on a second-hand bike that you’re interested in, search for an image of the very same model and colour on the web.
+After deciding on a second-hand bike, search for an image of the very same model and colour on the web.
 Make sure to find an image that was taken or released when the bike was first introduced in Australia.
 Compare the image against your prospected bike and look for possible signs of repairs.

 Look for decals or badges that weren’t there when the bike was new because they may be hiding some damage.
-On the other hand, the absence of such decals can also be a bad sign if the brand new version has them.
+Conversely, the absence of such decals can also be a bad sign if the brand-new version has them.

 Search for other marks or damage.
 Check out the handlebar, foot pegs, bolts, brackets, and the exhaust pipe.
 Ensure that there are no bent, damaged, or rusty parts because they could present problems in the future.

-It’s also a good idea to find out the reason why the seller is letting go of the motorbike, particularly all the damage and replaceable parts that he/she knows of.
+It’s also a good idea to find out the reason why the seller is letting go of the motorbike, particularly all the damage and replaceable parts that they know of.
 Then, find prices of the replacement parts with your local shops.
 This will give you an upper hand when bargaining for the second-hand bike’s selling price.

 - Test for the engine’s capability to start even when cold.
 Do this by touching the engine case and make sure it’s cold before starting.
 If it doesn’t start after a few tries, then the bike has a problem.
 If it’s already warm, let the engine cool down first before doing a test start.